memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 ---
-title: "Demystifying Firmware Linker Scripts"
+title: "Zero to main(): Demystifying Firmware Linker Scripts"
+description: "An in depth tutorial on how to write linker scripts for firmware projects"
 author: francois
 tags: [zero-to-main]
 ---